digitaltrails/ddcutil-service/README.md

   - Recoded hot-plug/DPMS polling to avoid a potential libddcutil assertion failure.
   - Fixed code/doc typos, improved code readability/structure, reduced IDE warnings.
   - Added an example C client.
+  - Added an NVRAM-lifecycle usage warning to avoid code that might rapidly loop VDU updates.
+  - Added a warning noting the potentially irreversible consequences of experimenting with non-standard VDU features.
 - 1.0.7
   - Slightly improved setvcp diagnostics.
   - Fix methods failing with return code DDCRC_OTHER (-3022) when only some i2c devices are accessible.